 I think all my close neighbors are Baptist and Methodist, except the man next door who is either Greek Orthodox or Lebanese Catholic (Maronite).
 Av knows which.
 They like to talk man-stuff out in the yard, like how the grass is growing and what needs to be sprayed and that kind of thing.
 He’s really a lovely older gentleman, except every now and then when he runs his leaf blower at 7am.
 He likes a well-groomed yard.
 Anyway.

 The LDS Church is, to me, fascinating.
 How they send the young men out to spread their message as missionaries…their beliefs, like “forever families“, etc….and how they encourage setting aside Monday evenings as “family home evening“.
-If you Google it, you can find lots of blogs where mothers discuss what kinds of activities they plan and do for it (and some of them are really-really good.
-If I were LDS, I would be all into this one especially!).

 I guess in a way it is a little like Shabbat every week for us: emphasizing family time together and talking about Biblical history and lessons, generosity and kindness, and how to live an ethical, honorable life.
 Good things.